pahihu/mumps/doc/manual.md

-# A Terse Guide to MV1R2DEV
+# A Terse Guide to MUMPS V2

-Copyright 2018, 2019 Andras Pahi.
+Copyright 2018-2021 Andras Pahi.
 All rights reserved.

 [Foreword](#foreword)